tournepivoine/shinpokered-fr/README.md

 - Trainer Name Pointers are removed, as the localised games don't need to use the file at all.
 - Dakutens are removed, as the Japanese accents aren't used in English releases.
 - Blank Leader Name code is removed; before, this would only be for the PNGs.
-- Some grammar tweaks have been made (eg. If a move is disabled, it now has an upper-case D instead of a lower-case one.)

 Known Bugs
 ====